 Inspired of the success of the BLUE against RED for high number of flows, a new queuing algorithm, BIO, to be used in Differentiated Services nodes is proposed.
 BIO was expected to achieve lower loss-rate and higher link utilization.
-However, due to the two level packet discard algorithm and self-configuring architecture, BIO performs worse than RIO.
+However, due to the two level packet discard algorithm and self-configuring architecture, BIO cannot be said as superior to RIO.